Category: Uncategorized

 Established 2020

-Russell Mentzer was the president and CEO of King & Prince.
-He is a seafood veteran, a leader, and an advocate for ensuring the seafood community is supporting research that advances the industry.
-In May 2012, Russ assumed the role of chairman and continued to lead SIRF successfully and retired in 2019.
+Russell Mentzer was the president and chief executive officer of King & Prince Seafood.
+He is a seafood veteran, a leader, and an advocate for ensuring the seafood community supports research that advances the industry.
+In May 2012, Russ assumed the role of chairman of the SIRF Board of Directors and continued to successfully lead SIRF before retiring in 2019.

 Meet Michael C. Gorton, Sr.